4. How will we go about it

 - Insolvency (bankrupt, liquidation, debt relief orders, etc.)

 - Time barred

-- the customer is vulnerable and it is inappropriate to pursue enforcement action the customer cannot be traced
+- There is a case for vulnerability and it is inappropriate to pursue enforcement action.

-- the customer has died and there are no, or insufficient, funds in the estate
+- Where a person has died and there are no, or insufficient, funds in the estate.

-We will make reasonable efforts to refund customers where they are in credit unless the customer has another debt with the council.
-In these instances, we will transfer the credit to reduce the debt, subject to the agreement of the customer if the transfer is to a different section of the council.
+We will make reasonable efforts to refund balances where there is a credit unless there is another debt with the Council.
+In these instances, we will transfer the credit to reduce the debt, subject to agreement if the transfer is to a different section of the Council.